datacommonsorg/docsite/api/sheets/get_variable.md

 ## =DCGET(dcids, variable, date)

-Given a list of [Place](https://browser.datacommons.org/kg?dcid=Place) DCIDs, a [StatisticalVariable](https://browser.datacommons.org/kg?dcid=StatisticalVariable), and a date, get the value of the variable at those places on that date.
+Given a list of [Place](https://browser.datacommons.org/kg?dcid=Place) DCIDs, a [StatisticalVariable](https://browser.datacommons.org/kg?dcid=StatisticalVariable), and a date, get the measurements of that variable at those places on that date.

 **Arguments**
 *   `dcids` - place DCIDs